govuk-one-login/ipv-cri-kbv-api/README.md

 This will run "build", "test", "buildZip", and "spotLess" reformatting

+## Deploy to dev account

+Before your **first** deploy, build a sam config toml file.
+> The stack name *must* be unique to you.
+> **Ensure you change the environment name**, when asked, to `dev` instead of `default`.
+> All other defaults can be accepted by leaving them blank

+The command to run is:

+`gds aws  di-ipv-cri-dev -- sam deploy -t infrastructure/lambda/template.yaml --guided`

+You will be asked for the Ordnance Survey API Key at this point.
+In production, this key is stored in the AWS Secrets Manager.

+Any time you wish to deploy, run:

+`gds aws  di-ipv-cri-dev -- ./deploy.sh`

 ## Deploy to AWS lambda

 Automated GitHub actions deployments have been enabled on this repository.